 Grade Eight

-Students in grade eight have an understanding of the origins and causes of diseases, including the relationship between family history and certain health risks.
-They begin to relate short- and long-term consequences of health choices and apply health skills to specific personal, family, and community health concerns.
+Students in grade eight have an understanding of the origins and causes of diseases, including the relationship between family history and certain health risks (self-awareness and social awareness).
+They begin to relate short- and long-term consequences of health choices (responsible decision making) and apply health skills to specific personal, family, and community health concerns (self-management, responsible decision making, and relationship skills).
 Students can discern relationships among all components of health and wellness and knowledgeably use consumer information.

 Essential Health Concepts